-The proposed replacement lettering in the existing noncomplying free standing sign and roof sign complies with zoning ordinance requirements.
+The proposed replacement lettering on the existing noncomplying free standing sign and roof sign complies with zoning ordinance requirements.

 The replacement letters will be the same size and type style as the existing letters on the signs.
 Staff has no objections to this replacement which preserves these iconic existing rooftop and freestanding signs.
+Staff has no objection to recovering the existing awning; however, the vinyl material used to cover the awning is inconsistent with the Design Guidelines, which recommends a canvas type fabric.
+Staff recommends that the awning be covered with a canvas-like material in a dark green color, to be reviewed and approved by Staff.

 IV.
-STAFF RECOMMENDATION: Staff recommends approval of the application as submitted.
+STAFF RECOMMENDATION: